DenTelezhkin/DTTableViewManager/README.md

 and tableView will be automatically updated with results.

+## Storyboard prototype cells

+To use storyboard prototype cells, set reuseIdentifier for table cell with the name of your model class.
+Call registerCellClass:forModelClass: just as for xib registration.

+You can also take a look at example, which contains storyboard table view with prototyped cell.

 ## What else do you have?

 List is not full, for additional features like: